 Find Bryan Clark, his photography and poetry online:

-Save this bookmark image to Pinterest to easily find this post again and to recommend Bryan’s work to others.
+Pin this image to Pinterest to easily find this post again and to recommend Bryan’s work to others.

 Please leave us a comment below: